What’s New

 Before creating reward groups, you must select at least one asset tag category as a reward category.

 Organizations have default asset tag categories like Technology, Business Unit, and Language.
-These can be used for rewards, or you can create and assign custom asset tag categories.
+These cannot be used for rewards.
+You can create and assign custom asset tag categories.
 Within each asset tag category, you can create specific asset tags and assign them to assets.
-Remember, assets need to be tagged to be included in reward groups.
+Remember, assets need to be tagged and marked as in scope to be included in reward groups.

 See our instructions for setting up and managing asset tag categories, asset tags, and assigning assets here.